Need to talk? Call 1800 882 436.

 You might also have to deal with your child's separation anxiety when you leave them to go to work.

-The return to work involves a period of adjustment for everyone, but things usually settle down.
+Return to work involves a period of change for everyone, but things usually settle down.

 Resources and support

-If you are feeling overwhelmed, you can talk with your doctor or call one of the support services below.
+If you are feeling overwhelmed, you can talk with your doctor or early childhood nurse.

-MensLine Australia on 1300 78 99 78 — telephone and online counselling services for men
+Call MensLine Australia on 1300 78 99 78 for telephone and online counselling services for men.

 Speak to a maternal child health nurse